labdiscord/statcord.js/README.md

     key: "statcord.com-APIKEY",
     client,
     postCpuStatistics: false, /* Whether to post CPU statistics or not, defaults to true */
+    postMemStatistics: false, /* Whether to post memory statistics or not, defaults to true */
-    postMemStatistics: false /* Whether to post memory statistics or not, defaults to true */ });
+    postNetworkStatistics: false /* Whether to post network statistics or not, defaults to true */ });

 /* Register custom fields handlers (these are optional, you are not required to use this function)